Clay-Carpenter1/Clay-Carpenter1/README.md

 - 💞️ I'm a passionate full stack developer.
 - 📫 How to reach me: candocarp@gmail.com
 - 😄 Pronouns: he/him
+- ✏️ Education: I am currently an undergraduate at the University of Central Arkansas
 - ⚡ Fun fact: I love to bring new ideas to the technology world, especially with new tech such as AI.